programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

   -v, --verbose                    Set to true, to show additional info.
   -n, --log-network                Set to true, to log all network traffic.
       --log=STRING                 Set output to logfile
+      --purge                      For backup: set to true, to purge the target directory.
+For restore: set to true, to purge the target and copy the datamodel.
+                                   The current password of the user used for the login will be set for the system root user.
       --limit=INT                  Limit records.
 Set to 0 for unlimited.
       --chunk=100                  chunk size for fetching/pushing data.
+      --include-events=STRING      Comma separated list of event types.
+Use "-" to skip backup/restoring of events.
 ```